 Nancy, hesitating: But they usually call in and say they’re going quiet.

 Nancy: Because I think they’ve gone quiet.

 Yeah, I’m showing off.
 Except when it’s a “skill” like having memorized a television show, The West Wing, maybe it shouldn’t be seen as a skill so much as a need for intervention.
 Nobody does witty banter like Aaron Sorkin and I watch with envy at how easy he makes it look.

-All this yacking to acknowledge that I’ve gone quiet.
+All this, to acknowledge that I’ve gone quiet.
 Like really, really quiet.
 Normally I wouldn’t think much of it except that it comes after my Mother’s Day rant.
 Which took me clean through to a potential Father’s Day rant.
-Which turned into nothing more than the fact that I went quiet again.
+Which finally turned into realizing… I’ve gone quiet.

-When I peel away all the garbage, it’s staring me in the face.
-Like an anti-AHA! moment, it’s my big-fat DUH! moment: I haven’t been going to church.
+When I peel away all the muck, it’s staring me in the face.
+Similar to an anti-AHA! moment, it’s my big-fat DUH! moment: I haven’t been going to church.